mahdeslami11/MediumVC/Readme.md

 We consider the main problem is the employing of discrete speaker embeddings produced by extra pre-trained SV systems in the other four methods(except FragmentVC).
 Compared to discrete speaker embeddings, that from the Autoencoder-based model(AdaInVC) seems to be smoother and more adaptable to unseen speakers.

+2-
+CONCLUSION
+In this paper, we propose SingleVC to perform A2O VC,and based on it, we propose MediumVC to perform A2A VC.
+The key to well-performance is that we build asymmetric reconstruction tasks for self-supervised learning.
+For Sin- gleVC, we employ PSDR to edit source pitches, promoting the SingleVC to learn robust content information by rebuild- ing source speech.
+For MediumVC, employing SSIF processed by SingleVC promotes MediumVC to rely more on speaker embeddings to enhance target similarity.
+It is asymmetric tasks that drive models to learn more robust features purposefully.

+3-